The Word Formation in English

 -Pejorative prefixes:

-2-COMPOUNDING: creation of new words which combines two or more whole words to create a new word.
+2-COMPOUNDING: creation of new word out of two or more root morphemes, they can be either native or borrowed.
 The meaning is often derived from the meanings of the individual components.
+There are rhyming

 -Composition of compound nouns: